 If power wires are not properly terminated and firmly attached, there is risk of fire, electric shock, and physical injury or death.
-Note:

-- 🛇 Never apply line voltage power to the communications cable terminal block.
+- 🚫 Never apply line voltage power to the communications cable terminal block.
 If contact is made, the PCBs will be damaged. - Always include some allowance in the wiring length when terminating.
-Firmly attach the wiring or cable, but provide some slack to facilitate removing the electrical panels while servicing, and to prevent external forces from damaging the terminal block. - Never ground the shield of the communications cable to the indoor unit frame or other grounded entities of the building.
-Ground the communications cable shield only at the outdoor unit.
-Improperly grounding this cable can cause communications errors.
+Firmly attach the wiring or cable, but provide some slack to facilitate removing the electrical panels while servicing, and to prevent external forces from damaging the terminal block.